Suffer No More! How to Get Rid of Chafing Scars Easily

 But you can also treat chafing by thinking about what you wear.
 Here are some good considerations:

-• Create a physical barrier around the chafed skin: To prevent further skin-on-skin chafing, make sure the skin is encapsulated in soft, fitted clothing.
-For example, if you have inner thigh-chafing, you need to minimize friction between your thighs at this point, so choose fitted clothing that will create a physical barrier to prevent the thighs from rubbing together.
-Leggings are a good choice for daywear or try some anti-chafing underwear or leakproof anti-chafe shorts.
+- Create a physical barrier around the chafed skin: To prevent further skin-on-skin chafing, make sure the skin is encapsulated in soft, fitted clothing.
+For example, if you have inner thigh-chafing, minimize friction between your thighs by choosing fitted clothing that will create a physical barrier while the skin heals.
+This will also prevent the skin rubbing against itself.
+Leggings are a good choice for daywear, or try some shorts like our Thigh Savers.
 If you’re turning in for the night, opt for pajamas rather than a night dress.

-• Sweat-wicking materials are key: If you’re going back outside or will be moving around, sweat-wicking materials will keep the skin dry.
-Athletic leggings and fitted athleisure tops are usually made of this kind of material.
+- Sweat-wicking materials are key: If you’re going back outside or will be moving around, sweat-wicking materials will keep the skin dry.
+Athletic leggings and fitted athleisure tops are usually made of this material.
 This will prevent salty sweat from agitating the skin, thereby giving it a chance to heal.
+Try our Leakproof Thigh Savers that absorb up to around 1 regular tampon of sweat and are great for light period spotting too!

 We all have different pain thresholds, and if you’re in sincere pain, you can absolutely consider taking an over-the-counter painkiller (always follow the dosage guidelines.)